Albany #8 - Albany, GA

 Courtesy Charles Burgess Jr (Flickr) - Former Harveys #2322 - June 14, 2013

 This location also happens to be across the street from one of Albany's former Kmarts, which oddly enough had a Harveys Supermarket as a neighbor until SEG decided to consolidate its northern Albany operations into an old Winn-Dixie store just down the street.
-Thanks to a comment from AFB below, I learned that the former Harveys was likely a Kmart Food Store when it was first built.
+Thanks to a comment from AFB below, I learned that the former Harveys was likely a Kmart Food Store (Another update: the space first opened as a Big Star in 1975) when it was first built.
 Mike from Houston Historic Retail linked to this article in one of his recent posts which has a few photos of a former store in Houston.

 Food Lion has since taken over the Harv-Dixie and thankfully remodeled it away from Yellow Down Down; however, if you are a fan of temporary blindness, I have a remedy for you.
 Food Lion's Google photographer, Steve Petty, managed to take tons of pictures inside the store shortly after its acquisition.
 Now let's move onto my photographs of Albany #8!